 By June 1974, the average daily volume of CBOE reached more than 20,000 contracts.
 In 1975, option trading floors opened in the Philadelphia Stock Exchange and American Stock Exchange.
 This increased competition and unleashed a broader marketplace for option contracts.

-By 1977, CBOE also introduced the put options and laid the foundation of the modern options trading landscape.21 Puts give the option buyer the right, but not the obligation, to sell the underlying stock at a specified price.
+By 1977, CBOE also introduced the put options and laid the foundation of the modern options trading landscape.21 Puts give the option buyer the right to sell the underlying stock at a specified price, but not the obligation.
 Both call and put options contracts have an expiration date and can expire worthlessly.
 At that time, the market for stock options had grown to more than 39 million contracts traded compared to only 1.1 million sold in 1973.22

-Slowly, more exchanges followed and established an efficient and standard options trading model.
+More exchanges followed and established an efficient and standard options trading model.
 They also adopted the Black Scholes models for options pricing.
-Trading wasn’t just restricted to the CBOE system but also happened on the American, Pacific, and Philadelphia Exchanges.
+Trading wasn’t just restricted to the CBOE system and happened on the American, Pacific, and Philadelphia Exchanges.

 In the same year, the SEC imposed a moratorium on additional listings of options contracts to measure the growth and riskiness of the options industry.